 In this virtual class, students will learn basic watercolor technique from artist Bethany Wray to create a unique and colorful painting.
 All levels are welcome.
 Fun is ensured.
 Spots are limited.
 Be sure to register now! $45.00 REGISTER/BUY TICKET NOW.
 SIP & PAINT BASIC MATERIALS NEEDED We recommend our local Twisp Daily Arts and Business… [Read More]

 Students in grades K-8 are invited to submit bird artwork to become the feature image on the 2021 Bird Fest poster.
 Instructional art videos below can guide you or provide inspiration, but you are free to create any bird art that sparks your imagination.
 Held on May 13-16, 2021, Bird Fest celebrates the return of… [Read More]

 Announcing selected artists for the Wenatchee CHA CHA Residency!

-As part of its 20th anniversary celebration, the Icicle Fund is hosting two Artist-In-Residence events to celebrate the Conservation, History and Arts (CHA) of North Central Washington at the Methow River (April 24-26) and the Wenatchee River (September 25-27).
+As part of its 20th anniversary celebration, the Icicle Fund is hosting two Artist-In-Residence events to celebrate the Conservation, History and Arts (CHA) of North Central Washington at the Methow River (October 2-4) and the Wenatchee River (May 21-23, 2021).
 The goal of the residencies is to honor, celebrate and record the unique environmental aspects of each location, inspired by revisiting past work created by poet William Stafford in the Methow (1993) or Watershed Artists in the Wenatchee (2001).